 A child life specialist engages children in age-appropriate supportive activities to minimize stress and help them and their families with their health care experience.
 These child development professionals promote effective coping through play, preparation, education, and self-expression activities.
 This new position will provide support in the hospital as well as help identify families who need to stay overnight in the hospital’s new off-site apartments.

 Funding is needed to cover costs associated with the design and implementation of this new group as well as resource materials (e.g. Super Flex Curriculum and Super Flex workbooks.)
 This would be a collaborative effort between the therapists and practitioners.
 The group-based social skills program will be designed to strengthen communication skills and social interaction abilities.

+Applied behavior analysis (ABA) principles and techniques work on basic skills, such as looking, listening and imitating, as well as complex skills, such as reading, conversing and understanding another person’s perspective.
+For children with autism, these techniques can be used in structured situations, like a classroom, or in everyday situations, like family dinnertime.
 This program is run by Dr. Kelly Carlile, our ABA therapist, for families who cannot afford ABA therapy.
 Dr. Carlile works with families to develop specific goals; she then trains families on ABA methods and checks in weekly to evaluate progress and answer questions.

 This symposium will prepare nurses and other neonatal health care professionals to care for infants with complex, life-limiting illnesses.
 They will learn how to honor each infant’s time on earth while providing relief of physical pain and suffering and supporting families with empathy and culturally sensitive respect.